sighupio/module-ingress/katalog/cert-manager/MAINTENANCE.md

    strict-validate-path-type: "false"
    ```

 2. **Wait for nginx-ingress fix**: Future versions may properly handle dots in `PathType: Exact` paths.
+See [this PR](https://github.com/kubernetes/ingress-nginx/pull/13799) for reference.

 ### Helm vs Kustomize
 Unlike Helm deployments which can use: